docsforadobe/premiere-scripting-guide/docs/item/trackitem.md

 #### Returns

-Returns the speed multiplier applied to the `trackItem`, as a Float.
+Returns the speed multiplier applied to the TrackItem, as a Float.
 No speed adjustment = `1`.

 ---